Oil Free Wholemeal Bread (Using A Bread Machine)

 Spread the flour around so it covers the water.

 Add the seeds and the yeast.
-The seeds can be added right from the beginning, you don’t need to wait until the machine beeps at you to add them.
+The seeds can be added at the beginning of the programme, you don’t need to wait until the machine beeps at you to add them.

 Use a 500g wholemeal loaf programme.
 I select light coloured crust.
 Using my Russell Hobbs machine this translates to a small wholemeal loaf, light crust.